brend/wumpus/README.markdown

 (good or bad), or until five hundred turns have passed *(this is preliminary, will probably be refined later)*.

-Example usage of the main script from within the `lib` directory, using the provided interactive hunter implementation and playing one game:
+Example usage of the main script from within the `lib` directory, using the provided interactive hunter implementation and playing one game, logging off (0, "on" would be 1):

-    ruby -I. wumpus.rb interactive_hunter.rb 1
+    ruby -I. wumpus.rb interactive_hunter.rb 1 0

 Or, from the project directory, using rake:

-    rake hunt[interactive_hunter.rb,1]
+    rake hunt[interactive_hunter.rb,1,0]